9. Nonresidential Title 24 Performance

 If the type of project is Prescriptive, then edit the JA4 tab and simply type in the R-Value of the insulation in the Exterior Insulation entry.
 If the project is a Residential Title 24 Performance project, enter the Exterior Insulation on the Res T24 Performance tab.

-For residential projects starting in the 2016 code, the standard water heater is a gas fired tank-less water heater in both the Prescriptive and Performance compliance approaches so using any unit with a tank, and especially an electric water heater will produce a significant penalty.
+For residential projects starting in the 2022 code, the standard water heater is either a NEEA Heat Pump or gas fired tank-less water heater in both the Prescriptive and Performance compliance approaches so using any gas fired unit with a tank, and especially an electric water heater will produce a significant penalty.

 For commercial projects, the standard water heater under Performance is also a gas water heater.
 However, under Prescriptive, you are allowed to use an electric water heater.
 Our recommendation is to submit the DHW using the NRCC-PLB-01 form which is available under the NR T24 Prescriptive forms list.